The following review appears in The Washington Post’s 2017 Fall Dining Guide.

 The most uniform detail here is the attention: service with a smile and food delivered in speedy fashion.
 A takeout order that included a pie with basil was opened to find the fresh herb thoughtfully stowed to the side, so it wouldn’t wilt during transport.

 Pizza is the star of the show, although you can settle in with seasonal salads, a peppery cold corn soup and juicy pork-stuffed empanadas.
-The latter, their braided wraps made with lard, landed on the menu after Dana tasted the pillowy hot pockets at the home of Daniela Moreira, Timber’s Argentina-born chef.
+The last, their braided wraps made with lard, landed on the menu after Dana tasted the pillowy hot pockets at the home of Daniela Moreira, Timber’s Argentina-born chef.
 The restaurateur praises the hire for upping the game at the establishment: incorporating spearmint and snow peas in the green salad, for instance, and making the ricotta in-house.

 Drinks promote a relaxed air.
 The wine is on tap; the draft beer choices include Hellbender Southern Torrent Saison, Dana’s go-to quaff; and cocktails are dispensed in enameled-tin mugs.
 Tequila blanco, fino sherry, pineapple and ginger make for a cooling Conway.